-In psychology we actually do research; for example, in my last assignment we had to create our topic based on previous research and interview people on that specific subject.
+In Psychology we actually do research; for example, in my last assignment we had to create our topic based on previous research and interview people on that specific subject.
 I found it fun to interpret the data collected.
-Throughout the 3 years we always do projects, but we have started doing our own projects now at the end of our second year.
+Throughout the three years we always do projects, but we have started doing our own projects now at the end of our second year.

-I enjoy media as we have free range for creating our own projects which have to be supported by using any type of social media relevant to the project (i.e. blogs, videos, clips, audio).
+I enjoy Media, as we have free rein for creating our own projects which have to be supported by using any type of social media relevant to the project (e.g. blogs, videos, clips, audio).
 We combine academic studies with personal creativity.

 One of my hobbies is to draw a lot.
 I do a lot of sketches and I keep doing research even though the project has finished.
 Currently I'm teaching myself neuron science as I'm interested to study in depth the mystery of the brain.

 Why did you decide to study in the UK at Bath Spa University?